NeoVand/synthgen/README.md

 - Leverage the summary feature to provide additional context for Q&A generation
 - Edit prompts to guide the type of questions and answers generated
 - Use selective generation to focus on specific sections of your document
+- Switch to flashcard view for focused editing and review of individual Q&A pairs
+- Use table view for bulk operations and overall dataset management

 ## Contributing